 The Division of Economic and Health Policy Research conducts independent research on competition in health insurance markets.

 A key question of public policy is whether health insurance markets are competitive or whether insurers have market power, which can harm consumers and health care providers.
 A useful indicator of competition and market power is market concentration.
 The U.S. Department of Justice and the Federal Trade Commission examine concentration in their evaluation of proposed mergers between firms.

 One of the division's most significant efforts is the annual Competition in Health Insurance study.
 This annually updated study is the only publication of its kind.
-It is based on an analysis of unique enrollment data from a single data source for health insurers in all states and metropolitan statistical areas of the U.S. The division has also conducted analyses of past and proposed mergers among health insurers.
+It is based on an analysis of unique enrollment data from a single data source for health insurers in all states and metropolitan statistical areas (MSAs) of the U.S. The division has also conducted analyses of past and proposed mergers among health insurers.

-The 2020 update to Competition in Health Insurance: A Comprehensive Study of U.S. Markets (PDF) presents 2019 data on the degree of competition in commercial health insurance markets.
-It is intended to help identify areas where consolidation among health insurers may cause anticompetitive harm to consumers and providers of care.
+The 2021 update to Competition in Health Insurance: A Comprehensive Study of U.S. Markets (PDF) presents 2020 data on the degree of competition in commercial health insurance markets.
+It is intended to help identify areas where consolidation involving health insurers may cause anticompetitive harm to consumers and providers of care.

 Key findings from the 2021 update include: